b97tsk/reactive-tree/README.md

 ### Branches

-A branch creates a reactive procedure: it collects reactive properties by calling its `handler` function; then it waits until any of those reactive properties reacts, it schedules to restart this procedure (by default, using setTimeout function).
+A branch starts a reactive procedure: it collects reactive states by calling its `handler` function; then it waits until any of those reactive states reacts, it schedules to restart this procedure (by default, using setTimeout function).

 #### Example: Create a branch